Persimmon Wood: Pros and Cons

 Resistance to Wear and Tear

-Because this type of wood is so dense and hard, it is highly resistant to damage from everyday use.
+Because persimmon wood is so dense and hard, it is highly resistant to damage from everyday use.
 It won’t scratch, dent, or wear down easily, which makes it a great choice for things like furniture and flooring that need to stand up to regular use.

 Uses of Persimmon Wood